 That’s the case when products are not represented in a comprehensive way, for example through small or low-quality photos or small or not visible description.
 All these elements can create insecurity to the customer that can decide not to complete the purchase due to the fear or being disappointed.

-According to a Kantar research, approximately 90,4% of consumers compares online prices before doing a purchase.
+According to a Kantar research, approximately 90,4% of consumers compare online prices before doing a purchase.
 But is it so easy to do via mobile app?

 This is the most common obstacle.
 When data is requested, like the ones for shipping or payment, and forms don’t pre-fill, it’s more likely that the user could abandon the purchase for two possible reasons: